Police file terrorism charges against Pakistani Imran Khan - ExBulletin

 Khan came to power in 2018, promising to break the pattern of family rule in Pakistan.
 His opponents argue he was elected with the help of the mighty military, which has ruled the country for half of its 75-year history.

-Seeking Khan’s ouster earlier this year, the opposition accused him of economic mismanagement as inflation soars and the value of the Pakistani rupee plummets.
-Parliament’s no-confidence vote in April capped months of political turmoil and a constitutional crisis that forced the Supreme Court to intervene.
+Seeking Khans’ ousting earlier this year, the opposition accused him of economic mismanagement as inflation soars and the value of the Pakistani rupee plummets.
+Parliament’s no-confidence vote in April that ousted Khan capped months of political turmoil and a constitutional crisis that forced the Supreme Court to intervene.
 During this time, it seems that the army had also grown cold towards Khan.

 Khan alleged without providing evidence that the Pakistani military had participated in a US plot to oust him.
 Washington, the Pakistani military and the government of Khan’s successor, Prime Minister Shahbaz Sharif, have all denied this.
-Khan also held a series of mass rallies in an attempt to pressure Sharif’s government.
+Meanwhile, Khan held a series of mass rallies in an attempt to pressure the Sharifs government.

+In his final speech on Sunday evening at a rally in the town of Rawalpindi outside Islamabad, Khan said so-called neutrals were behind the recent crackdown on his party.
+He has in the past used the term neutrals for the military.

 On Sunday, internet access advocacy group NetBlocks said the country’s internet services blocked access to YouTube after Khan broadcast a live speech on the platform despite a ban issued by the Authority.
 Pakistani Electronic Media Regulator.

-Police arrested Khan’s political aide Shahbaz Gill earlier this month after he appeared on private ARY TV and urged soldiers and officers to refuse to obey “orders illegal” military leaders.
+Police arrested Khan’s political aide Shahbaz Gill earlier this month after he appeared on private broadcaster ARY TV and urged soldiers and officers to refuse to obey unlawful orders military leaders.
 Gill was charged with treason, which under Pakistani law carries the death penalty.
-ARY also remains off the air in Pakistan after the broadcast.
+ARY also remains off the air in Pakistan after this show.

 |